ObamaCare Subsidies

 At least 400% and higher 9.12% – 9.12%

-NOTE: To qualify for tax credits you must make between 100% – 400% of the poverty level (FPL).
-If your state expanded Medicaid you will be eligible for Medicaid instead of tax credits below 133% (or 138% adjusted) FPL.
-However, please note, those who aren’t eligible for Medicaid expansion who are on unemployment can get marketplace assistance under the American Rescue Act.
+NOTE: To qualify for tax credits, you must earn between 100% and 400% of the Federal Poverty Level (FPL).
+If your state expanded Medicaid, you will be eligible for Medicaid instead of tax credits below 133% (or 138% adjusted) FPL.
+However, under the American Rescue Act, individuals receiving unemployment benefits may still qualify for marketplace assistance, even if not eligible for Medicaid expansion.

 The chart that shows adjustments for each poverty level

-Above is the basic rule for cost assistance; below is how the above chart is calculated on your Premium Tax Credit form for your Tax Returns.
-The numbers on the left show a percentage of the Federal Poverty Level; the numbers on the right represent the maximum percentage of household income your premium can cost after tax credits.
+Above is the basic rule for cost assistance; below is a chart that illustrates how the adjustments are applied to calculate your premium tax credits.
+The numbers on the left represent a percentage of the Federal Poverty Level, while the numbers on the right indicate the maximum percentage of household income that your premium can cost after applying tax credits.

-TIP: The chart below offers an example, the exact amounts are subject to change each year.
+TIP: The chart below offers an example, and exact amounts may vary each year.

 ObamaCare Premium Tax Credit Table 2020/2021